SilmarillionUA/smartsheet-integration/README.md

-# Smartsheet Checklist App by Planeks
+# Smartsheet Checklist App by PLANEKS

 A web app for managing hierarchical task lists backed by Smartsheet.